 Walking or moving or stretching the legs can relieve the sensations.
 People may pace, constantly move their legs while they are sitting, and toss and turn in bed.
 Thus, people have difficulty relaxing and falling asleep.
 During sleep, the legs may move spontaneously and uncontrollably, often awakening the sleeper.

 Symptoms are more likely to occur when people are under stress.
-Episodes may occur occasionally, causing few problems, or several times a week, depriving people of sleep and making it difficult to concentrate and function.
+Episodes may occur occasionally, causing few problems, or daily, depriving people of sleep and making it difficult to concentrate and function.

 Doctors can often diagnose restless legs syndrome based on symptoms reported by the person or the person’s bed partner.
 Doctors may suspect periodic limb movement disorder based on symptoms, such as insomnia, excessive daytime sleepiness, and/or excessive twitching just before going to sleep or during sleep.

-Polysomnography, including electromyography (EMG), is always done to diagnose periodic limb movement disorder.
+Polysomnography Testing , including electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (EMG), is always done to diagnose periodic limb movement disorder.
 These tests are done overnight in a sleep laboratory and are not done at home.
 In polysomnography, brain activity, heart rate, breathing, muscle activity, and eye movements are monitored while people sleep.
 People may also be videotaped during an entire night's sleep to document limb movements.
 These tests may also be done after restless legs syndrome is diagnosed to determine whether people also have periodic limb movement disorder.

 If either disorder is diagnosed, blood and urine tests are done to check for disorders that can contribute, such as anemia, iron deficiency, and kidney and liver disorders.